 1. TO DO LIST

 I start the day with a to do list.
 Do the most important things first.
 Once you have completed your priority work, your goal is just to make progress on other tasks or projects, without the pressure of needing to finish them.
 Keep it simple.
+You can keep track on apps like Flamingo about your tasks and always finish on time.

 Your To Do list should have NO MORE THAN THREE THINGS on it for a given day.
 If you could only do one thing today to move your business forward, what would that thing be?
 Make this the #1 item on your To Do list.